Our Theory of Change

 To maximise the chances of success, we will provide a broader selection of shelter types.
 This will range from emergency shelters (like tents, in the acute phase of a crisis) to rental accommodation in urban environments and more durable shelters in places where communities can be displaced for long periods of time.
 Our aim is to provide the right type of shelter for every context where we work.
 We will do this by providing quality materials (in-kind assistance), cash and voucher assistance and technical assistance, and by contracting services locally.
 Whatever works best for the people we are working with.

-Man and two children outside of a tent
+Man and two children standing outside a tent in Syria

 Collaboration, coordination and partnership will be central to success.